Fugitives’ Drift, set in a 5000 acre game reserve with 22km of river frontage, is a place where the Anglo-Zulu War of 1879 is brought back to life.

-On the skyline, north-west of the lodge, the Oscarberg mountain at Rorke’s Drift is a commanding feature.
-The lower part of the lodge’s garden overlooks a plain, often teeming with wildlife, which drops off abruptly into the river gorge to the site where Lts.
+On the skyline, north-west of the Lodge, the Oscarberg mountain at Rorke’s Drift is a commanding feature.
+The lower part of the Lodge’s garden overlooks a plain, often teeming with wildlife, which drops off abruptly into the Buffalo River Gorge to the site where Lts.
 Melville and Coghill were killed trying to save the Queen’s Colour of their famous regiment.
-They earned the first posthumous Victoria Crosses in history and are buried in a spectacular setting only 15 minutes’ walk from both the lodge.
+They earned the first posthumous Victoria Crosses in history and are buried in a spectacular setting only a 15 minutes’ walk from both the Lodge and the Guest House.

 It was here that David and Nicky Rattray pioneered heritage tourism in South Africa and created an award-winning destination for visitors to savour this extraordinary saga.
 Led by some of the finest guides in South Africa, thought-provoking and often emotionally charged tours are conducted daily to the battlefields of Isandlwana and Rorke’s Drift.